seancorfield/dot-clojure/README.md

 * `:outdated` -- pulls in and runs the latest stable release of [antq](https://github.com/antq/antq) and reports on outdated dependencies

 There are aliases to pull in and start various REPL-related tools:
-* `:dev/repl` -- depending on what is on your classpath, start Cognitect's REBL or Reveal or Rebel Readline (or a plain Clojure REPL), with a Socket REPL (on "port 0" which will dynamically select an available port and print it out), but `SOCKET_REPL_PORT` env var overrides, saves port to `.socket-repl-port` file for next time); if Reveal is started, adds an auto-table view for `tap>`'d values; usage: `clj -M:rebl:dev/repl` or `clj -M:reveal:dev/repl` or `clojure -M:rebel:dev/repl` or `clojure -M:rebel:reveal:dev/repl` (for both of them together).
-Also works with Figwheel Main (now that I've started doing ClojureScript!): `clojure -M:reveal:fig:build:dev/repl`
+* `:dev/repl` -- depending on what is on your classpath, start Rebel Readline and/or any of Portal, Reveal, Cognitect's REBL (or a plain Clojure REPL), with a Socket REPL (on "port 0" which will dynamically select an available port and print it out), but `SOCKET_REPL_PORT` env var overrides, saves port to `.socket-repl-port` file for next time); if Portal is started, adds a few extra commands to the palette; if Reveal is started, adds an auto-table view for `tap>`'d values; usage: `clj -M:portal:dev/repl` or `clj -M:rebl:dev/repl` or `clj -M:reveal:dev/repl` or `clojure -M:rebel:dev/repl` or `clojure -M:rebel:portal:dev/repl` or `clojure -M:rebel:reveal:dev/repl` (for both of them together).
+Also works with Figwheel Main (now that I've started doing ClojureScript!): `clojure -M:portal:fig:build:dev/repl` or `clojure -M:reveal:fig:build:dev/repl`
 * `:classes` -- adds the `classes` folder to your classpath to pick up compiled code (e.g., see https://clojure.org/guides/dev_startup_time)
 * `:socket` -- starts a Socket REPL on port 50505; can be combined with other aliases since this is just a JVM option
 * `:rebel` -- starts a [Rebel Readline](https://github.com/bhauman/rebel-readline) REPL

 * `:jedi-time` -- adds `datafy`/`nav` support for Java Time objects via [jedi-time](https://github.com/jimpil/jedi-time)
+* `:portal` -- pulls in the latest stable release of the [Portal](https://github.com/djblue/portal) data visualization tool -- see the Portal web site for usage options
 * `:reflect` -- adds Stuart Halloway's reflector utility (best used with REBL/Reveal)
 * `:reveal` -- pulls in the latest stable release of the [Reveal](https://github.com/vlaaad/reveal) data visualization tool -- see the Reveal web site for usage options